zlskidmore/zlskidmore.github.io/_posts/2025-12-21-coding_challenge_1_string_manipulation.md

 <hr>

-### Challenge 2
+### Challenge 2 - Reverse Complement a DNA Sequence

-DNA is by convention written 5' - 3', a somewhat intuitive exercise is to display the opposite strand of a dna fragment, in other words reverse complement the dna strand.
-Make sure everything is upper case.
+DNA is conventionally written in the 5′→3′ direction, but many analyses require working with the opposite strand.

+Given a DNA sequence, compute its reverse complement, ensuring the output is returned in uppercase.

 ###### Output